Optimizing hypergraph product codes with random walks, simulated annealing and reinforcement learning

 \subsubsection{Plain exploration}

 The simplest optimization strategy is a naive exploration of the state space, navigated through by the application of actions.
 The plain exploration starts from a given initial state, and performs a random walk of length $L$.
-At each step, the algorithm computes the cost function of the current state, as well that the cost function of $N-1$ randomly chosen neighbors of the current state.
-In total, the plain exploration strategy computes $NL$ times the cost function.
+At each step, the algorithm computes the cost function of the current state, as well as the cost function of $N-1$ randomly chosen neighbors, that is, states resulting from the application of an action to the current state.
+In total, the plain exploration strategy computes the cost function $NL$ times.